-If you have been accused or are part of a fraternity or sorority accused of hazing by acts such as forced alcohol consumption, producing mental or physical discomfort, embarrassment, harassment, ridicule, or other activity inconsistent with your college/university’s code of student conduct, it is critical to take the proper precautions before it is too late.
-This is why it is crucial that you contact a criminal defense attorney with experience defending fraternity and sorority members against hazing charges.
-Our college student defense lawyers at WGW are equally at home in either the criminal defense system or the college/university disciplinary system and are experienced in guiding students and their families through these parallel proceedings with minimum stress and disruption to the student’s education.
+If you have been accused of hazing, or are part of a fraternity or sorority accused of such acts forced alcohol consumption, producing mental or physical discomfort, embarrassment, harassment, ridicule, or any other activity inconsistent with your college/university’s code of student conduct, it is crucial that you contact an attorney experienced at against hazing charges in both criminal courts and university disciplinary systems.
+Our college student defense lawyers are equally at home in either the criminal defense system or the college/university disciplinary system and are experienced in guiding students and their families through these parallel proceedings with minimum stress and disruption to the student’s education.

 What are the potential consequences if my fraternity or sorority is accused of hazing?

 An accusation of hazing can trigger both criminal charges, as well as college/university disciplinary charges for student conduct code violations.
 In the wake of recent hazing related deaths across the nation, colleges and universities are taking student-hazing allegations more seriously than ever.
 In fact, in most colleges and universities, groups and organizations may be held responsible for actions of other members.